Empire-Strikes-Back/Kuiil/readme.txt

 i use one thread
-player sees me in my entirety within window from start my window has fixed size and is no more than a third of screen i do not try catch or limit user eval - my repl gives complete access to me, running program - direct eval
+player sees me in my entirety within window from start my window has fixed size and is no more than a third of screen i do not try catch or limit player eval - my repl gives complete access to me, running program - direct eval